Support Shorenstein APARC

 We have entered a long-anticipated age in which Asian nations have emerged as major world powers.
 The striking economic growth and technological advancement across the Asia-Pacific, however, are accompanied by shifting political balance, expanded military capacities, and rising threats to well-being, regional stability, and global order.

 With its impact exceeding far beyond its territorial expanse, Asia is critical to U.S. and international interests.
 We must invest in building a solid foundation of education, knowledge, and dialogue about the challenges to and prospects for the future of the region and U.S.-Asia relations.
-Shorenstein APARC has been leading this charge for over 35 years.
+Shorenstein APARC has been leading this charge for 40 years.

-Since our founding in 1983, we have pursued and published interdisciplinary, policy-relevant, Asia-Pacific–focused research; supported and mentored hundreds of Asia scholars, practitioners, and students; and engaged countless members of the public and U.S and Asian decision makers in intellectual exchange and frank discussion of complex Asia topics through APARC-organized events at Stanford and internationally.
+Since our founding in 1983, we have pursued and published interdisciplinary, policy-relevant, Asia-Pacific–focused research; supported and mentored hundreds of Asia scholars, practitioners, and students; and engaged countless members of the public and U.S and Asian decision-makers in intellectual exchange and frank discussion of complex Asia topics through APARC-organized events at Stanford and internationally.

-It takes significant resources to carry out this work—resources committed by friends and supporters who share our conviction that rigorous research on the political, economic, and social developments of the Asia-Pacific and deep engagement with the region are vital to our future.
+It takes significant resources to carry out this work — resources committed by friends and supporters who share our conviction that rigorous research on the political, economic, and social developments of the Asia-Pacific and deep engagement with the region are vital to our future.

 Together we have achieved a great deal.
 But we need your help to continue the momentum.
 We hope you join us.